Hansdht/big-data/README.md

 it can shows all the score in that record for each outlink and all the outlinks it has the example of output in mapping is <B @0.15> <C @0.15> <D @0.15> <A &B C D>

-after suffle, the pairs can be combined, for example A <&B C D, @0.15>
+after shuffle, the pairs can be combined, for example A <&B C D, @0.15>

 PageRank-reduce
 in this step, all the score for a link will be calculated